jiiihpeeh/CallingNimFromRust-Tauri/README.md

 What this is not for: If you need to make humongous amounts of calls - this is a bit closer to socket communication considering performance which means type conversions and serialization.

 To be considered: I'd think that in case you need more speed and ease of use `protobuf` could serve you better. (https://github.com/PMunch/protobuf-nim).
+This afaik should use websockets.
+If communication is not constrained, I'd prefer not to occupy sockets.
+However, even this phase can be done via websockets provided by Nim either as a static lib or an external binary.
+An external binary should make it easier but a static library makes it easier to claim port numbers and such.

 Brief version --- more details coming